 Nowadays it is straightforward to talk face-to-face virtually with video conferencing and collaborate via screen and application sharing using systems such as Skype for Business.
 Of course, the price points do vary so mapping technologies to their correct applications are crucial.
 Additionally any out of the office training seminars, conferences or exhibitions should be reviewed on a cost-benefit basis.
-This is not to say you should stop employees attending these events – as the can deliver high value.
-Just ensure you’re choosing ones which will help your employees meet their objectives.
+This is not to say you should stop employees from attending these events – as they can deliver high value.
+Just ensure you’re choosing ones that will help your employees meet their objectives.

 These five areas are just a starting point there are many other things you can go on to consider.
 You can also review software, recruitment, remote working, mobile access and communications.
-Remember to evaluate the impact each area will have on your bottom line and how they will impact your employees, suppliers, business partners and your customers.
+Remember to evaluate the impact each area will have on your bottom line and how it will impact your employees, suppliers, business partners and your customers.
 If you commit to taking the time to streamline your business operations, you will see the results take shape.

 Here’s an important question for you: Do you only eat your lunch after having died from starvation?
 You will have likely answered “no” to that question, so here’s another one for you.
 Do you only fix your IT issues after they cause damage to your business?
 You probably said “no” again.
 But unless you’re using […]

 In the press: How can law firms stay safe from scam emails?

 Flexible working could have “unexpected consequences”